michaelgrosner/tribeca/README.md

 Once you decide that is time to upgrade, execute `make latest` to download and install the latest modifications in your remote branch (or directly `make reinstall` to skip the validation of the new commit messages).

-If you only use `git` to pull the latest commits, you will still need to recompile using `make reinstall` (or using `make dist K bundle` if you have modified source files) and then `make restart` to start using the latest version.
+If you only use `git` to pull the latest commits, you will still need to recompile using `make reinstall` (or using `make dist bundle K` if you have modified source files) and then `make restart` to start using the latest version.

 ### Multiple instances party time